Should you structure your business as an LLC, or would it be better to remain a sole proprietor? What should I know about becoming a corporation?

 - Liability: Like an LLC, S Corps provide a liability shield that protects shareholders from legal and financial claims.
 The company can be hurt by those claims and even go bankrupt, but the individual owners will not be responsible.

-- Time: S Corps are required to do most of the same reporting as regular corporations, and do need more regular accounting and legal attention than sole proprietorships or LLCs.
+- Time: S Corps are required to do most of the same reporting as regular corporations.
+Because of this, they need more accounting and legal attention than sole proprietorships or LLCs.
 They require the most time.

 - Costs: Generally S Corps can be an expensive entity to set-up and maintain because of high registration costs and professional fees related to their reporting requirements.

-Now that you’ve got a basic understanding of the three choices, here are three steps to follow to help you decide which one is right for you.
+Now that you know the basics, it’s time to make a choice.
+These three steps will help you decide which one is right for you.

 Ask yourself what structure you need to set up today to make your vision a reality tomorrow.